mobxjs/mobx-state-tree/README.md

 ```
 Note that invalidation will only trigger while the reference is attached to a parent (be it a model, an array, a map, etc.).

-A default implementation of such `onInvalidated` hook is provided by the `types.safeReference` type.
+A default implementation of such `onInvalidated` hook is provided by the `types.weakReference` type.
 It is like a standard reference, except that once the target node becomes invalidated it will:
 - If its parent is a model: Set its own property to `undefined`
 - If its parent is an array: Remove itself from the array
 - If its parent is a map: Remove itself from the map